Visitors warned of blue-green algae at Bosherston Lakes

 Natural Resources Wales (NRW) officers have identified blue-green algae at Bosherston Lakes in Pembrokeshire.

-Pembrokeshire’s Environment Team has notified the landowners National Trust and warning signs have been installed at the affected central lake advising people not to have contact with the algae or the water.
+They have notified the landowners National Trust and warning signs have been installed at the affected lake advising people to ensure they and their pets do not come into contact with the algae or the water, and to maintain basic hand hygiene.
 Pembrokeshire County Council has also been informed.